John Oliver On Sweden, Trump-Putin Moral Equivalency

 On yesterday’s NSFW Last Week Tonight, hosted by John Oliver, the comedian addressed the nonstop flow of news surrounding President Donald Trump over the past week, which is occurring at such a rate that other newsworthy stories appear to be falling by the wayside.

-Oliver began by addressing the “pointless” rally hosted by Trump in Melbourne, Florida on Saturday and the “roadblock” coverage of the event by major news outlets.
+Oliver began by addressing the “pointless” rally hosted by Trump in Melbourne, Florida, on Saturday and the “roadblock” coverage of the event by major news outlets.
 The comedian summed up the rally as being typical of the president, “the media is fake, Chicago is a nightmare, I’m the greatest.”

-At the Melbourne rally, President Trump referred to then-unknown events in Sweden on Friday evening, while speaking about the threat he perceives as a result of the flood of refugees coming from Syria and other places, as previously featured by the Inquisitr.
+At the Melbourne rally, President Trump referred to then-unknown events in Sweden on Friday evening while speaking about the threat he perceives as a result of the flood of refugees coming from Syria and other places, as previously covered by the Inquisitr.

 “You look at what’s happening last night in Sweden.
 Sweden!”
 President Trump spoke to his supporters.

-Reacting to a clip from CNN that quoted the Government of Sweden asking, “What is your president talking about?” and confirming that there was no terror attack in Sweden on Friday, John Oliver spoke to all nations outside the United States who, he predicts, in the future, will ask the same question.
+Reacting to a clip from CNN that quoted the government of Sweden asking “What is your president talking about?” and confirming that there was no terror attack in Sweden on Friday, John Oliver spoke to all nations outside the United States who he predicts will ask the same question in the future.

 “The answer is almost always going to be: We have no f****** idea,” Oliver stated as the audience laughed along.

-Trump has since explained that he was referring to a documentary about immigration in Sweden that aired on Fox News, Friday evening.
+Trump has since explained that he was referring to a documentary about immigration in Sweden that aired on Fox News Friday evening.
 Oliver compared making sense of Trump with examining the stomach of a shark to learn what it has eaten.
 The host summed up the current situation as one where the president can “dominate the news” by referencing an event that never occurred.

 My statement as to what's happening in Sweden was in reference to a story that was broadcast on @FoxNews concerning immigrants & Sweden.